WeidiXie/VGG-Speaker-Recognition/README.md

 This repo contains a Keras implementation of the paper,
 [Utterance-level Aggregation For Speaker Recognition In The Wild (Xie et al., ICASSP 2019) (Oral)](https://arxiv.org/pdf/1902.10107.pdf).

-New challenge on speaker recognition,
+**New challenge on speaker recognition:
 [The VoxCeleb Speaker Recognition Challenge (VoxSRC)](http://www.robots.ox.ac.uk/~vgg/data/voxceleb/competition.html).

 ### Dependencies